-Under the Radar has produced an average return of 240% on our food stocks, with notable successes including Bellamy’s, Capilano Honey, Freedom Foods and Tassal.
+Under the Radar Report: Small Caps has produced an average return of 240% on our small cap food stocks, with notable successes including Bellamy’s, Capilano Honey, Freedom Foods and Tassal.
 We look at whether the drought provides a buying opportunity for any of our favoured small caps.

 Being a student of investment markets means that almost everything you hear translates back to, you guessed it, the markets.
 The other morning at the surf club, I was able to call it research when one of my friends told me that he was trying to buy his neighbour’s property, “up the valley” in Dunedoo, Central New South Wales.

 Back in the 1980s a farming family could survive on 400 acres of land; now it’s 2,000 acres, he told me, before ordering 50 sit-ups.
 Or was it push-ups?
 Probably both.
 He did play for the NSW Blues back in the day.